matteo65/zci65/README.md

 ### Entropy of encryption
 This tool shows the byte distribution of a file on a square window displaying a 16x16 matrix (one element for each byte).
-The least frequent byte is displayed in white, the most frequent byte in black, the others are proportionally distributed in shades of gray (total 256 shades)
+The least frequent byte is displayed in white, the most frequent byte in black, the others are proportionally distributed in shades of gray (total 256 shades).
+The result is that a tendentially dark image corresponds to a higher chaotic level of the analyzed data.

 |lorem_ipsum.txt|lorem_ipsum.txt.zci65|
 |:--- |:--- |
 |![Alt Text](https://raw.githubusercontent.com/matteo65/zci65/main/Resource/lorem_ipsum_txt.png)|![Alt Text](https://raw.githubusercontent.com/matteo65/zci65/main/Resource/lorem_ipsum_zci65.png)|